AleksandrsBerdicevskis/LinguisticConvergence/readme.md

 process_pairs.rb -- uses extract_pairs' output to calculated distances and output the results (distances and summary files). output dir: dist wrapper2.rb: reproduces the whole experiment
+All results are stored in the dist folder (zipped).

+permutations.rb performs the bootstrap statistical test.

 EXTRAS:
 supersummary.rb = summarize the results in dist in a convenient table